Docs » Charts in Splunk Observability Cloud » Chart types in Splunk Observability Cloud

 • List charts: Display multiple data points at each point in time.
 They show recent trends in the data, including up to 100 data points.

-• Table charts: Display metrics and dimensions in table format.
+• Table charts: Display metrics and dimensions in the table format.

 Graph charts can have one of four forms:

-The line chart plot type appears as a series of straight lines that connect the data points in the MTS.
+Use line chart when you want to see a series of straight lines that connect the data points in the MTS.

-The column chart plot type appears as shaded vertical bars starting at the x-axis and ending at the data point value.
+Use column charts to display your data as shaded vertical bars starting at the x-axis and ending at the data point value.
 By default, each plot point is shown as an independent bar.

 You can also stack column charts.
 The bars representing each value appear as vertical stacks at the corresponding time value along the x-axis.

-Histograms appear as colored rectangular bins indicating how many plot points are at that value.
+Use histogram charts to display your data as rectangular bars indicating how many plot points are at that value.
 For example, a green bar might indicate a higher density of plot points with the relevant value than a red bar.
 Alternatively, darker shades of a single color might indicate a higher density of plot points for a value than a lighter shade of that same color.

-The values of a histogram plot display in a random order by default.
+By default, the values of a histogram plot display in a random order.
 You can organize them into two grouping levels to clarify the data.
 For example, you can group data by AWS region or availability zone to make it easier to track performance within each region or availability zone.

 A list chart can display up to 100 items at a time.